 It is about time to wake up and have an eye for the elderly in this world.
 Not every one of us (I am from 1955) is like a zombie already.
 Look at capabilities and added values for your company.
 You might miss out on some very good candidates.

 My last 25 applications have not been replied to, yes they did not even bother to acknowledge receipt!
 Turn around this very unprofessional attitude and open your eyes, take the lead and find new challenges.
 That is what we do at our age.
 Do not forget to read my next paragraph which will be directed to people like me.

 To the people of over 50 years young

 Although the tide is slowly turning, as the world population is aging, it could still be too late for you.
-But do not stop to fight.
-I have written an article how you can fight back, which you can access here.
+But do not stop fighting.
+I have written an article on how you can fight back, which you can access here.

-As to myself, in 2014, I found a life changing opportunity to work from home and make money on the side.
+As to myself, in 2014, I found a life-changing opportunity to work from home and make money on the side.
 I became my own boss, imagine that.
-So, if all your efforts turn out to be in vain, this is your fall back position or you way out of trouble.
+So, if all your efforts turn out to be in vain, this is your fallback position or your way out of trouble.
 Anybody can do this with the right support.
 Read my next paragraph and change your life forever!

 Change your life here!

 If you are interested in this once-in-a-lifetime opportunity, then I advise you to read my full review of this valuable program, which you can access by clicking here.
 You might be scared to have to commit yourself, but no issue there, as my review will give you a link with which you can become a member for one full week for completely free!
 No commitment, no tricks at all!
 Dare join us and I will be there to guide you along.